 Before enabling client-side named-user association, consider your use case.
 When this setting is disabled, restricting association to server-side calls only, you have the added security of requiring your master secret to be verified after each call.
 While increasing security, you also lose the convenience of having your application automatically associate named users on login.
 Most apps do not require this additional security.
 But, if your app deals with extremely sensitive data, you may want to leave this setting disabled and associate named users exclusively through the API.

-Open your messaging project from the dashboard, then go to Settings » APIs & Integrations » Named Users and toggle to enable/disable.
+Open your messaging project and go to Settings » APIs & Integrations » Named Users, and toggle to enable/disable.